navjack/is-it-retro-questionmark/README.md

 the idea for this isn't mine but i like the challenge of trying to do this.

-it uses the mobygames API but i might only be able to do this with a local database of the same information mobygames has since querying the API for a random game by year seems impossible
+it uses the mobygames API but i might only be able to do this with a local database of the same information mobygames has since querying the API for a random game by year seems impossible. i'm in the process of solving that issue but rate limiting is slowing this down.